-- each non-employee director will receive an annual cash fee of \$35,000 (\$65,000 for the chairman of the Board of Directors); - each non-employee director who is a member of the Audit Committee will receive an additional annual cash fee of \$7,500 (\$15,000 for the Audit Committee chairman); - each non-employee director who is a member of the Compensation Committee will receive an additional annual cash fee of \$5,000 (\$10,000 for the Compensation Committee chairman); - each non-employee director who is a member of the Nominating Committee will receive an additional annual cash fee of \$4,000 (\$8,000 for the Nominating Committee chairman); - each new non-employee director will receive an initial grant of an option under our 2016 Stock Option and Incentive Plan, or the 2016 Plan, to purchase 30,000 common shares upon his or her initial election to our Board of Directors; and - each non-employee director will receive an annual grant of an option under our 2016 Plan to purchase 15,000 common shares of common shares on the date of the first meeting of our Board of Directors held after each annual general meeting of our shareholders.
+- each non-employee director will receive an annual cash fee of \$35,000 (\$65,000 for the chairman of the Board of Directors); - each non-employee director who is a member of the Audit Committee will receive an additional annual cash fee of \$7,500 (\$15,000 for the Audit Committee chairman); - each non-employee director who is a member of the Compensation Committee will receive an additional annual cash fee of \$5,000 (\$10,000 for the Compensation Committee chairman); - each non-employee director who is a member of the Nominating Committee will receive an additional annual cash fee of \$4,000 (\$8,000 for the Nominating Committee chairman); and - each new non-employee director will receive an initial grant of an option to purchase 30,000 common shares upon his or her initial election to our Board of Directors.

 The stock options granted to our non-employee directors will have an exercise price equal to the fair market value of our common shares on the date of grant and will expire ten years after the date of grant.
 The initial stock options granted to new non-employee directors will vest in equal monthly installments over a three-year period following the grant date, subject to such director's continued service on the Board of Directors.
 The annual stock options granted to our non-employee directors will vest in full upon the earlier of the first anniversary of the date of grant or the date of the following annual general meeting of shareholders, subject to such director's continued service on the Board of Directors.
-Any initial stock options and annual stock options granted to each of our non-employee directors will automatically accelerate and become fully vested and exercisable upon the non-employee director's death or disability or upon a sale event (as defined in the 2016 Plan).
+Any initial stock options and annual stock options granted to each of our non-employee directors will automatically accelerate and become fully vested and exercisable upon the non-employee director's death or disability or upon a sale event (as defined in the equity plan).